ome/ome-contributing/OMEROfigure.rst

    - |C| that you can remove the minimum export dpi with the X button.
    - |C| that if the export dpi is expected to be > 300 that the image appears interpolated, not pixelated.

 #.
-Finally, export to PDF & TIFF to check that it looks same as web UI.
+Finally, export to PDF and TIFF to check that it looks the same as the web UI.

    - |C| that dpi is as expected in exported PDFs using Adobe Illustrator and http://swainhart.org/how-to-check-the-dpi-of-an-image-in-adobe-illustrator-cs5/.
    - |C| that export 'with images' includes extra folders with images that have been interpolated (this will be all images for TIFF export).